 No Elimination Period Means Cost Savings

-In order to understand the value of what a carrier’s product offers, you must compare it to its competitors.
-Therefore, for our comparison, we will compare Lincoln Financial’s MoneyGuard II to Minnesota Life’s SecureCare.
-Lincoln Financial’s MoneyGuard II and Minnesota Life’s SecureCare are both very competitive & two of the best performing products on the hybrid long-term care insurance market.
+Lincoln Financial’s MoneyGuard II and Minnesota Life’s SecureCare are both very competitive products.
+They are two of the strongest products on the hybrid long-term care insurance market.

 (Click the illustration for a larger view.
 Information for comparison is underlined in red)